jeefies/srml/README.md

 ------------------
 ## srml.mailG
 the GUI version to use the email objects.
+Use `python -m jemail` to show the GUI.
 ## srml.mailCli
 The cli version to use the email objects.